 Costs are an important consideration in choosing an ETF.
 That is because you, as a shareholder, pay a proportionate share of the costs of operating a fund and any transaction costs incurred when the fund buys or sells securities.
 These costs can erode a substantial portion of the gross income or the capital appreciation a fund achieves.
 Even seemingly small differences in expenses can, over time, have a dramatic effect on a fund's performance.
 The following sections explain the principal investment strategies and policies that the Fund uses in pursuit of its investment objective.
 The Fund's board of trustees, which oversees the Fund's management, may change investment strategies or policies in the interest of shareholders without a shareholder vote, unless those strategies or policies are designated as fundamental.
 Note that the Fund's investment objective is not fundamental and may be changed without a shareholder vote.
-As a fund of funds, the Fund seeks to achieve its investment objective by primarily investing in underlying funds.
-Because the Fund invests substantially all of its assets in underlying funds, it is exposed to all of the risks associated with the investment strategies and policies of the underlying funds, including the risk that the underlying funds will not meet their investment objectives.
-By investing in underlying funds, the Fund indirectly owns a diversified portfolio of fixed income securities.
-Under normal circumstances, at least 80% of the Fund's assets will be indirectly invested in investment-grade U.S. bonds and investment-grade non-U.S. dollar-denominated bonds.
+Under normal circumstances, at least 80% of the Fund's assets will be invested in bonds included in the Index.
 The Fund may change its 80% policy only upon 60 days' notice to shareholders.